Ara Güler: Photography career

 In 1958, the American magazine company Time–Life opened a branch in Turkey, and Güler became its first correspondent for the Near East.
 Soon he received commissions from Paris Match, Stern, and The Sunday Times in London.
 After completing his military service in 1961, Güler was employed by the Turkish magazine Hayat as head of its photographic department.

 About this time, he met Henri Cartier-Bresson and Marc Riboud, who recruited him for the Magnum Photos agency, which he joined (though later withdrew from).
 He was presented in the British 1961 Photography Yearbook.
 Also in that year, he was accepted as the only Turkish member to the American Society of Magazine Photographers (ASMP) (today called the American Society of Media Photographers).
 The Swiss magazine Camera honored him with a special issue.

 In the 1960s, Güler's photographs were used to illustrate books by notable authors and were displayed at various exhibitions throughout the world.
 His works were exhibited in 1968 in 10 Masters of Color Photography at the New York Museum of Modern Art and at Photokina Fair in Cologne, Germany.
 His book Türkei was published in Germany in 1970.
 His photos on art and art history were used in Time, Life, Horizon and Newsweek and publications of Skira of Switzerland.

 Güler traveled on assignment to Iran, Kazakhstan, Afghanistan, Pakistan, India, Kenya, New Guinea, Borneo, as well as all parts of Turkey.
 In the 1970s he photographed politicians and artists such as Indira Gandhi, Maria Callas, John Berger, Bertrand Russell, Willy Brandt, Alfred Hitchcock, Ansel Adams, Imogen Cunningham, Marc Chagall, Salvador Dalí and Pablo Picasso.
 Some critics consider his most renowned photographs to be his melancholic black and white pictures taken mostly with a Leica camera in Istanbul, mainly in the 1950s and 1960s.

 He has exhibited frequently since then, and also had his work published in special supplements.
 International publishers have featured his photographs.

-Güler's work is collected by the National Library of France in Paris; the George Eastman Museum in Rochester, New York; University of Nebraska-Lincoln Sheldon Memorial Art Gallery; Museum Ludwig Köln, and Das imaginäre Photo-Museum, Köln.
+Güler's work is collected by the National Library of France in Paris; the George Eastman Museum in Rochester, New York; University of Nebraska–Lincoln's Sheldon Museum of Art; Museum Ludwig Köln, and Das imaginäre Photo-Museum, Köln.

 In the 1970s, Güler worked in film, directing the documentary The End of the Hero (1975).
 It was based on a fictional account of the dismantling of the World War I veteran battlecruiser TCG Yavuz.

 Güler's archive contains some 800,000 photographic slides.